Limits

 #![allow(unused)] #![recursion_limit = "1"] fn main() { // This fails because it requires two recursive steps to auto-dereference. (|_: &u8| {})(&&&1); }

-The type_length_limit
+The type_length_limit attribute

-substitutions made when constructing a concrete type during monomorphization.
+The type_length_limit attribute sets the maximum number of type substitutions allowed when constructing a concrete type during monomorphization.

-Note: The default in
+The default value in